-How long does a CCJ last?
+How to remove a CCJ

 If a CCJ is issued against you, the details will be added to the CCJ register, which is a public database that is officially known as the Register of Judgments, Orders and Fines.
 Any record of your CCJ will automatically be removed after six years, regardless of whether or not you’ve paid it off.